redphx/better-xcloud/README.md

 - **Skip Xbox splash video**
   > Save 3 seconds.
 - **Hide Dots icon while playing**
-  > You can still click on it, but it doesn't block the screen anymore
+  > You can still click on it, but it doesn't block the screen anymore.
+- **Hide mouse cursor while playing**
+  > Hide the mouse cursor after 3 seconds of not moving.
 - **Reduce UI animations**
   > Disable `transition` CSS property in some elements.
 The smooth scrolling cannot be disabled.
 - **Stretch video to full sctreen**